 HI also takes action to ensure that people with disabilities have access to a source of income, giving them financial independence and improving their acceptance by their communities.

 Bangladesh, situated in South Asia, is the eighth most populated country in the world and among the most densely populated.
 From being one of the poorest nations at its foundation in 1971, Bangladesh reached lower-middle income status in 2015.
-It is currently faced with the influx of hundreds of thousands of Rohingya refugees from neighbouring Myanmar.
+It is currently faced with the influx of hundreds of thousands of Rohingya refugees from neighboring Myanmar.

 Bangladesh is surrounded by India and has a shared border with Myanmar to the south.
 In 2020, an estimated 11.5% of its population, or 37.9 million people, was living below the poverty line.
 Despite strong growth, significant inequality persists.
 Economic growth is held back by internal factors, such as corruption, recurrent natural disasters (cyclones and devastating floods) and by monsoons five months of the year.
 Every year, between 50% and 70% of the land is submerged under water, destroying harvests, homes and livestock.